Wolox/tech-guides/testing/unit-testing-jest/docs/issues.md

 ```

 ### Navigator dependency
-Sometimes, when we are testing many problems don’t let our test execute.
+Sometimes, when we are testing many problems don't let our test execute.
 Is so frustrating don't find a simple solution just checking the error console and understanding the problem.
 This is a collection of typical errors that you can get when you are testing.
 Hope that helps.

 ### Error with the navigator
 #### Issue:
 If we use the navigator router on the test files, maybe we get an error like this:
 ![error navigator](./assets/NavigatorError.png "Error");
 This means we are using a specific path to test the routing.
-But we aren’t declaring on the environments file.
+But we aren't declaring on the environments file.

 For example, this component:
 ```ts